Starting Off on the Right Foot!

 Of course, there is some fun too.
 The Residential Assistants coordinate programming to give the students social opportunities to make friends and relax.

 Historically students who participate in the Engineering FLC have a slightly higher GPA as engineering students who do not live in the FLC.
 The difference is more evident when you look at graduation rates.
 Students who participate in the Engineering FLC have higher 4-year and 6-year graduation rates than engineering students not living in the FLC.
 We attribute this difference to their developing a sense of community and better study skills that pull them through the program.

 LOOKING INTO THE ENGINEERING FLC FOR A FALL 21 STUDENT?

 Learn more about the program.
-Tours are offered in conjunction with UNC Charlotte Explore Open House events.
+Information sessions offered in conjunction with UNC Charlotte Explore Open House events.

 The steps needed to participate in the Engineering Freshman Learning Community

 - You must be accepted to the University as an engineering, engineering technology, or construction management major.